 Program tiers: Bronze (3 orders), Silver (6 orders), Gold (12 orders)

-Lisa's March 2024 orders drop off as window rolls forward
+Lisa’s early 2025 orders gradually drop off as the window rolls forward

 Retention Protection Example